dgabbe/rprofile.site/README.md

 #### How to Fix
-The load errors happen because your R library, pointed to by `R_LIBS_USER`, has packages installed which were built with an earlier version of R. When a new version of R is installed, it's internals are newer and the version skew may be causing the error.
+The load errors happen because your R library, pointed to by `R_LIBS_USER`, has packages installed which were built with an earlier version of R. When a new version of R is installed, its internals are newer and the version skew may be causing the error.

 If RStudio hung, run R to find which package caused the error and move the